-2 Tipping points are critical thresholds in the Earth's climate system, above which small temperature changes can trigger swift, significant and often irreversible, changes in environmental conditions. combinations of policies and physical outcomes producing very severe effects on equity valuations, and with considerably more downside than upside risk.
+2 Tipping points are critical thresholds in the Earth's climate system, above which small temperature changes can trigger swift, significant and often irreversible, changes in environmental conditions

 We present our results by calculating the difference in equity valuations when different abatement policies are implemented and the valuation that would apply in a world in which global warming did not affect the economy, and therefore had no impact on valuation.
 The latter scenario is useful as a reference point, but hardly realistic.
 The truly relevant question is to what extent our findings, if correct, are already embedded in the prices of equities.
 We present indirect evidence that current equity prices seem to reflect only marginally the effect of climate change - and that, to the modest extent they do, they seem to reflect transition, but not physical risk.
 If, as we show, the effect of weakly unabated climate change on equity valuation is large, this could give rise to a substantial revaluation.
-For a fuller discussion of this point, see our section on Key findings.
+For a fuller discussion of this point, see the introductory section.